hitchdev/hitchstory/docs/src/approach/domain-appropriate-scenario-language-dasl.md

 A domain appropriate scenario language is a formal declarative DSL which can be used to define behavioral scenarios **clearly**, **unambiguously**, **concisely** and **precisely**.

-With a DASL, BDD
+With a DASL, BDD becomes vastly more effective.
+Sometimes BDD is only possible with a DASL -  communication around especially complex scenarios and domains breaks down without it.

-Example:
+Example scenario written with a DASL:

 ```yaml
 Add employee record: